|

 non-commercial effort.
 PeaksFest strongly values

-inclusivity, respect, non-discrimination, environmental
+inclusively, respect, non-discrimination, environmental

 sustainability, and good-humor in all of its planning and